 McCrae House 2 resides on a tangible diagonal to the beachfront McCrae Lighthouse.
-Sculptural batten placement heroes the treetop and lighthouse aspect across Nepean Highway from the upper Master Wing.
+Sculptural batten placement heroes the treetop and lighthouse aspect across Nepean Highway from the upper storey.
 Sunlight pierces the patterned barrier, an evolving mood, differentiated by the time of day.

 A private courtyard resides at the ground level transition zone between street frontage and main living area – a reflective space with its own light and aspect.
 From the warmth of the timber kitchen a scullery is revealed beyond a pivot door.
 Around the corner a flood of light appears directed from the glazed door of the walkthrough laundry.

 Relaxed and coastal, the natural timber battens of the front façade shift and space to quietly reveal a home affected by the pattern of sunlight in the most intriguing way.

 Location: McCrae, Mornington Peninsula

 Outdoor Area: 71m2

 Natural Timber Battens, Scyon Matrix Cladding System, Hardwood Decking & Galvanised Steel